 Egypt's new stance

 Egypt’s original goal was to have the project purely and simply cancelled.
-Given the advancement of the dam construction - the GERD being, as of March 2015, 40 percent complete, according to Ethiopia - Egypt had good reason to reconsider its position (Nazaret, 2015).
+Given the advancement of the dam construction - the GERD being, as of March 2015, 40 percent complete, according to Ethiopia - Egypt had good reason to reconsider its position (Nazret, 2015).
 Tripartite negotiations resumed three weeks after Al-Sisi took office in June 2014.
 Between August and October 2014, a tripartite National Committee (TNC) was constituted, consisting of national experts.
-Rules of procedure of the TNC and Terms of References for two studies were agreed and an international tender organized.
-The study results are expected for 2015.
-The new Egyptian government seems to deal with the dam more as a matter of fact issue.
-Upon signing a framework agreement in March 2015, Al-Sisi and Ethiopian Prime Minister Hailemariam Desalegn hailed the agreement as a 'new chapter in relations between Egypt and Ethiopia … based on openness and mutual understanding and cooperation' (Nazaret, 2015).
+Rules of procedure of the TNC and Terms of References for two studies were agreed and an international tender organised.
+Al-Sisi’s government seems to deal with the dam more as a matter of fact issue.
+Upon signing a framework agreement in March 2015, Al-Sisi and former Ethiopian Prime Minister Hailemariam Desalegn hailed the agreement as a 'new chapter in relations between Egypt and Ethiopia … based on openness and mutual understanding and cooperation' (Nazret, 2015).

 Towards a political agreement